Succession of the Roman Empire: Risorgimento and Fascist Italy

+Royal Standard of the King of Italy, 1880-1946.

+War flag of the Italian Social Republic, the fascist regime in Italy from 1943-1945.

-Italy's nationalist visionary Giuseppe Mazzini promoted the notion of the "Third Rome" during the Risorgimento (Italian word that means 'Resurgence').
+Italy's nationalist and social-democrat republican visionary Giuseppe Mazzini promoted the notion of the "Third Rome" during the Risorgimento (Italian word that means 'Resurgence').
 Addressing Italian unification and the establishment of Rome as the capital, he said: "After the Rome of the emperors, after the Rome of the Popes, there will come the Rome of the people."
 After the Italian unification into the Kingdom of Italy, the state was referred to as the Third Rome by some Italian figures.
 After unification, Rome was chosen as capital despite its relative backwardness as it evoked the prestige of the former Empire.
 Mazzini spoke of the need of Italy as a Third Rome to have imperial aspirations, to be realized in the Italian Empire.
 Mazzini said that Italy should "invade and colonize Tunisian lands" as it was the "key to the Central Mediterranean", and he viewed Italy as having the right to dominate the Mediterranean Sea as ancient Rome had done.

 In his speeches, Benito Mussolini echoed the rhetoric of the Risorgimento and referred to his regime as a "Third Rome" or as a New Roman Empire.
 Terza Roma (Third Rome) was also a name for Mussolini's plan to expand Rome towards Ostia and the sea.
 The EUR neighbourhood was the first step in that direction.

 Anglo-Western powers

 Both the United Kingdom and the United States took inspiration from the Roman Empire in constructing their visions for dominating and transforming the world.
 For example, leading thinkers in British India saw the possibility to reconstruct the colony's education system and leave a legacy similar to that produced by the Romans in ancient Britain.

-Famous historian Gordon S. Wood writes, “The Roman Republic was the model of a virtuous republic in which citizens acted for the common good, and it was the model that American patriots looked to as they established their republic.”
+Debate has arisen over the concept of the United States of America as a "New Rome".